-degree fail lecture marks notes pass tutor tutorial undergra aduate
+degree fail lecture marks notes pass tutor tutorial undergraduate

-- 1 I hope I don't I I don't want to resit the exam next month. - 2 I got an A+ and a B for my last two pieces of work.
-What In did you get? - 3 Can I borrow the you took in yesterday's history class?
-I couldn't come because I was ill. - 4 I need to speak to my because I'm having some problems with my studies at the moment. - 5 My brother graduated last year.
-His is in economics. - 6 This course is only for for students people studying at university for the first time. - 7 The professor gave a really interesting .
+- 1 I hope I don't fail...
+I don't want to resit the exam next month. - 2 I got an A+ and a B for my last two pieces of work.
+What marks did you get? - 3 Can I borrow the notes you took in yesterday's history class?
+I couldn't come because I was ill. - 4 I need to speak to my tutor because I'm having some problems with my studies at the moment. - 5 My brother graduated last year.
+His degree is in economics. - 6 This course is only for undergraduate students people studying at university for the first time. - 7 The professor gave a really interesting lecture.
 There were 200 people there.